-A welcome reception at the bistro of the Jatka 78 theatre on Sunday, 9 September at 18:00 before the lectures start.
+A welcome reception will be organised at the bistro of the Jatka 78 theatre on Sunday, 9 September at 18:00, the day before the start of the lectures.

-A social dinner at Pavilon Grébovka in the evening of Wednesday 12 September.
+A social dinner will be held at Pavilon Grébovka in the evening of Wednesday 12 September.

 These two events will be free to participants.
 Significant others are welcome at own cost (850 CZK for the reception and 1000 CZK for the dinner).